CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 Hint: You can safely ignore other warnings (other mentioned problems).
 In the unlikely case something is wrong in general &mdash; please contact us.

-Now, go back to your browser: https://localhost:8080/?auto_refresh=true  You should see something similar to this:
+Now, go back to your browser: https://localhost:8080/?auto_refresh=true  you should see something similar to the image below:

 ![jenkins_done](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/remote_lab_jobs.png)

-In order to deploy (install) the entire software system, the **only** thing you need to do is to click the "stopwatch" icon next to the build job "remotelab-nightly-toolkit-orchestration".
+In order to deploy (install) the entire software system, the **only** thing you need to do is to click the stopwatch icon next to the build job called:

+**"remotelab-nightly-toolkit-orchestration"**

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

-The Jenkins will guide you to a next page that displays a dialog "ageLimit ..."
-Just press the blue build button.
+The Jenkins will guide you to a next page that displays a dialog "ageLimit ...".
+Just press the build button.
 In order to get back to the overview page, simply click the top left Jenkins icon.

-Our toolchain will now install all required software components for you automagically.
+Our CITK toolchain will now install all required software components for you automagically.

-When it's done (this can take up to 10 minutes) all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully installed).
+When it's done (can take up to 10 minutes) all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully build & installed).

 NOTE: You only need to install the system **once**.

-There will be  **TWO** "grey" jobs:
+There will be  **TWO** grey jobs:

-- "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"
-- "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"
+- a) "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"
+- b) "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"

-The latter is missing in the image below, don't worry...
-These jobs will be used later on to a) actually calibrate the robot and b) **RUN** your experiment!
+The latter is missing in the image below, don't worry...These jobs will be used later on to

+- a) actually **CALIBRATE** the robot
+- b) **RUN** your experiment!

 How cool is that?
 Leave this for now, we will now setup the physical parts.